maxim-top/im.gitbook/quick-start/floo-web-quick-start.md

 const im = new window.flooIM(config);
 ```

-This approach mainly supports script tag references in browsers, but there are initialization concurrency issues, so try-catch-retry is used, see[maxim-web source](https://github.com/maxim-top/maxim-web/blob/master/src/ui/index.vue#L85)。
+This approach mainly supports script tag references in browsers, but there are initialization concurrency issues, so try-catch-retry is used, see [maxim-web source](https://github.com/maxim-top/maxim-web/blob/master/src/ui/index.vue#L85)。

 1. module mode，import flooim first，then use flooim()